 Our teeth are critical to our health.
 Most obviously, we rely on these enamel workhorses to break down our food into smaller pieces for nutrition.
 But our teeth aren’t perfect.
 Sometimes they break, either from wear and tear or injury.
 If that happens to you, you’ll learn something about the process of treating a chipped tooth.

 Treating a chipped tooth is done not just for cosmetic reasons.
-The chipped tooth can dig into your cheek, making it important to repair it.
-While each case is a little different, of course, cosmetic dentistry has the techniques to make you whole.
+The chipped tooth can dig into your cheek, making it essential to repair.
+While each case is different, cosmetic dentistry has the techniques to make you whole.
 At Lovett Dental Pasadena, our cosmetic dentistry services can restore your smile to its previous state.

 Treating a Chipped Tooth

-The American Association of Endodontists says that treating a chipped tooth is among the most common procedures in dentistry.
+The American Association of Endodontists says that treating a chipped tooth is among the most common dentistry procedures.
 Dentists and endodontists alike are called upon to find solutions for chipped or broken teeth, putting the chips back in place or seeking alternative solutions such as crowns.

 However, the process of treating a chipped tooth could well be minor.
 Your dentist may be able to polish the tooth, smooth down the ragged edge, and make your smile as good as new.